rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/4-model-deployment.md

     ![argocd-jukebox-deployed](./images/argocd-jukebox-deployed.png)

-6. You can also go to OpenShift AI Dashboard, select `Model Serving` in the left menu and then select one of the two projects to see the deployed models, just like we did in the inner loop.
+6. You can also go to OpenShift AI Dashboard, under `Models`, select `Model Serving` in the left menu and then select one of the two projects to see the deployed models, just like we did in the inner loop.

     ![rhoai-deployed-models](./images/rhoai-deployed-models.png)